WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Benchmarks scenarios
 --------------------

-EPyT-Flow comes with a set of benchmarks scenarios.
+EPyT-Flow comes with a set of benchmark scenarios.
 Usually, those are pre-defined scenarios for different tasks such as leakage detection and localization.

 +----------------+----------------------------------------------+